-□ The name of your company, Australian Business Number (ABN) (cover page and clause 1)
+☑ The name of your company, Australian Business Number (ABN) (cover page and clause 1)

 You should write down this information when it is available.

-□ The amount of the guarantee (clause 3) How much will members need to pay towards certain debts if the company winds up?
+☑ The amount of the guarantee (clause 3) How much will members need to pay towards certain debts if the company winds up?
 For an existing company, this must be the same amount as in your existing constitution.

-□ Your company’s charitable purpose(s) (clause 4)
+☑ Your company’s charitable purpose(s) (clause 4)

 Why has your organisation been set up, and what will it work towards achieving?
 See our guidance on what charitable purposes are, with examples of charitable purposes.

-□ The quorum required for a general meeting (clause 21)
+☑ The quorum required for a general meeting (clause 21)

 How many members will need to be at a general meeting to make a quorum (the number required to attend before the meeting can be held)?

-□ How many directors your company has (clause 36)
+☑ How many directors your company has (clause 36)

 The template constitution allows for 3 to 9 directors, but you may wish to change this number.
 Your company must have at least 3 directors.

-□ How many meetings a director can miss (without consent) (clause 40)
+☑ How many meetings a director can miss (without consent) (clause 40)

 Your company needs its directors to be actively involved in managing the company, which includes attending meetings.
 How many directors’ meetings will your company allow a director to miss without the other directors agreeing?

-□ Whether the directors will receive fees (clause 43)
+☑ Whether the directors will receive fees (clause 43)

 Under the template constitution, directors cannot receive fees for acting as directors.
 You may choose to change this, however there are certain legal consequences if your company pays its directors fees.

-□ The quorum required for a directors’ meeting (clause 51)
+☑ The quorum required for a directors’ meeting (clause 51)

 The default quorum in the template constitution is a majority of directors (more than 50%).
 You should check whether your company is subject to other laws that specify a minimum quorum.

-□ When your company’s financial year runs (clause 62)
+☑ When your company’s financial year runs (clause 62)

 The default financial year in the template constitution is 1 July to 30 June.
 If your company’s financial year is different, as a registered charity you must apply to the ACNC for a substituted accounting period.

-□ Whether you have or want to register for deductible gift recipient (DGR) status (optional clause)
+☑ Whether you have or want to register for deductible gift recipient (DGR) status (optional clause) See clause added at 68.2 based on guidance provided on ACNC website.

 If you want to keep or register for DGR status, there are additional legal requirements for your constitution.